coryhouse/a11y/README.md

 The commands above will install necessary dependencies, then start the app on your machine.

+The master branch contains an app with **bad** accessibility.
+Checkout the `fixed` branch to try the app with improved accessibility.
+Use the screen readers below to see the huge difference.

 ## Slides

 [Slides from "Building Accessible Web Apps"](https://www.dropbox.com/s/ozpzgcutaal5h26/Building%20Accessible%20Web%20Apps.pptx?dl=0)